-Last May, a controversial paper in the New England Journal of Medicine (NEJM) reported that a popular diabetes drug—rosiglitazone, sold as Avandia—substantially hikes a user’s risk of heart attack (SN: 6/23/07, p.
+Last May, a controversial paper in the New England Journal of Medicine (NEJM) reported that a popular diabetes drug—rosiglitazone, sold under the brand name Avandia—substantially hikes a user’s risk of heart attack (SN: 6/23/07, p.
 397).
-But according to an ongoing investigation by the U.S. Senate Committee on Finance, Avandia’s maker knew about the study before it was published.
-The company—Philadelphia-based GlaxoSmithKline—had a leaked copy, courtesy of a scientist that NEJM had recruited for a peer review of the paper.
+But according to an ongoing investigation by the U.S. Senate Committee on Finance, Avandia’s maker, the Philadelphia-based GlaxoSmithKline, knew about the study before it was published.
+The company was in possession of a leaked copy, courtesy of a scientist that NEJM had recruited for a peer review of the paper.

-“The man who did this is Dr. Steven Haffner,” ranking Finance committee member Sen. Charles E. Grassley (R-Iowa) reported last week, referring to the investigation.
+“The man who did this is Dr. Steven Haffner,” ranking member Sen. Charles E. Grassley (R-Iowa) reported yesterday on the Senate floor, referring to the investigation.
 Grassley added that Haffner, a physician with the University of Texas Health Science Center (UTHSC) in San Antonio, “confirmed to my investigators that he faxed a draft of the study to GlaxoSmithKline weeks before it was published.”

-According to a statement issued by William L. Henrich, dean of medicine at UTHSC-San Antonio, the charges have “just come to light on our campus.
+According to a statement issued late yesterday from William L. Henrich, dean of medicine at UTHSC-San Antonio, the charges have “just come to light on our campus.
 We are embarking on a complete investigation.”
 He added that if Grassley’s charges are confirmed the university expects to take “swift and appropriate action.”

 Most troubling, Grassley argues, is the reviewer’s role.
 By leaking unpublished data, Haffner “violated practically every tenet of independence and integrity held sacred by the major medical journals,” he says.